pedrovgs/EffectiveAndroidUI/README.md

 * Different **layout usage**: RelativeLayout, LinearLayout, FrameLayout.
 * Usage of **merge, include and view stub**.
 * Correct **ListView** implementation with **view recycle** using **Renderers**.
-* **Interactor implementtion** described in the talk "Software Design Patterns on Android".
+* **Interactor implementation** described in the talk "Software Design Patterns on Android".
-* Usage of **Dagger to implement twi different scopes: Application scope and Activity scope**.
+* Usage of **Dagger to implement two different scopes: Application scope and Activity scope**.

 Developed By